-Consistent with its determination of bonuses in prior years, the Committee applied the results above to the individual Named Officer bonus targets that were established for 2018 to appropriately reflect each Named Officer's contribution to the company's achievement of its 2018 performance goals and the officer's achievement of his individual performance goals.
-The bonus targets were generally the same as 2017, except that Mr. W. Thomas' target was increased to 135% to bring his compensation closer to the peer group 50th percentile, and Mr. Helms' target was increased upon his promotion to Chief Operating Officer in December 2017.
-Based on the results of the Committee's assessment set forth above, the Committee awarded a bonus, paid entirely in cash, to each of the Named Officers for 2018 performance as follows:
+Consistent with its determination of bonuses in prior years, the Committee applied the results above to the individual Named Officer 2019 bonus targets.
+These targets appropriately reflect each Named Officer's contribution to the company's achievement of 2019 performance goals and the officer's achievement of his individual performance goals.
+The bonus targets were the same as 2018.
+Based on the results of the Committee's assessment set forth above, the Committee awarded a bonus, paid entirely in cash, to each of the Named Officers for 2019 performance as follows: